LyimeS/CS50_.lua_corrector/README.md

 * (more to come)

 \* <sub>1 - some deprecated lines yet to be corrected from breakout 10 to 13, as seen in class video. but the game is still working</sub>

+## There are some files I don't want this script to correct.
+You can set those files as "read-only" files.
+It worked for me (in Linux), but I can't promise you it will work for you.
+Read again that "*it is a good practice to have a backup of the .lua files before running it*" part.

 ## I have found a bug.
 Well, I'm sorry to hear that.
 Feel free to report it in "Issues" section, but I just need you to keep mind that my programming skills are just like my art skills: almost nonexistent.
 So it might take a while before I can solve it (if I'm able to do so.
 Please root for me).